WMeldon/ember-localstorage-adapter/README.md

 ```

 ### Quota Exceeded Handler
+## This shouldn't really be an issue any more.

 Browser's `localStorage` has limited space, if you try to commit application data and the browser is out of space, then the adapter will trigger the `QUOTA_EXCEEDED_ERR` event.